 Banks are notable for being a safe and secure way to hold and transfer your money.
 However, it is becoming more commonly known that there more efficient ways to transfer your money internationally, without the added cost and waiting time.

-Banks use the financial messaging system SWIFT international payment network for money transfers.
-The majority of payments sent from Australia, and other countries outside of Europe are sent via SWIFT.
+Banks in Canada use the financial messaging system SWIFT international payment network for money transfers.
+In fact, the majority of payments sent outside of Europe are sent via SWIFT.
 The BIC and the IBAN are used to locate the required account to apply funds to an international bank.

 Incorrect bank details can delay the international banking process even further; therefore, it is essential that you double-check before making your request.
 The recall process can take weeks, leading to long delays in the recipient receiving funds.
 There are several factors to take into consideration when determining how long it takes to make an international money transfer; they are as follows: